Treat your loved one this Valentine’s Day

 Head to Asda today and you can get a bunch of 18 red sweetheart roses for just £19 – a real bargain!
 Plus they come with free delivery.
 This is a small, bouquet, but if you want something more opulent you can get a posy of 12 classic red roses for £21.

-If your love has a sweet tooth, they may prefer receiving chocolates to flowers.
+Alternatively, if your love has a sweet tooth, they may prefer receiving chocolates to flowers.
 A particularly luxurious choice is Green & Black’s, and you can get this dark chocolate gift set with a bottle of Merlot wine for £23 and free delivery.

 Thorntons, meanwhile, has a range of Valentine’s sweet treats at a range of prices, starting at just £1 for a heart-shaped lolly.
 Delivery is not included, however.
 Alternatively, pop into Asda and you’ll find lots of great Valentine’s Day chocolate deals – like these Cadbury pralines for just £1.